Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 **Applying:**
    - Utilize the provided instructions to configure API authentication settings within Axway API Manager, including selecting security options and saving configurations.
-   - Demonstrate the ability to test APIs using Firefox and verify their functionality by consuming resources and receiving responses.
+   - Demonstrate the ability to test APIs and verify their functionality by consuming resources and receiving responses.

 **Analyzing:**
    - Evaluate the advantages and disadvantages of different authentication mechanisms, such as Pass Through and API Key, in terms of security and ease of use.